mrnoisytiger/raycast-convert-3d-models/README.md

   * Convert selected 3D model files from one format to another
 * Quick Convert to STL
   * Quickly convert the selected 3D models to STL
+* Quick Convert to OBJ
+  * Quickly convert the selected 3D models to OBJ
+* Quick Convert to STP
+  * Quickly convert the selected 3D models to STP

 ## Installation